By Christine Elder

 Since many warblers have a similar body shape, it’s best to focus on a bird’s plumage color and patterns of masks, lines, eye rings, stripes, streaks and spots, rump and cheek patches.
 To save you time, I have created a downloadable identification cheat sheet as well as a step-by-step video on sketching warblers below.

-Learn all about the New World Wood Warbler Family in the replay of my online workshop below.
+Learn all about the New World Wood Warbler Family in a video workshop you can check out that is part of my online course, Sketching Backyard Birds for Beginners.
 I teach you about their anatomy and field marks as I lead you through a step-by-step sketching tutorial.
-If you want to follow along, you can download the Yellow-rumped Warbler Handout.

 In the workshop, I cover not only familiar North American Species but also interesting Central American endemics like the Red Warbler and the Pink-headed Warbler to name a few!